Malik Henry (wide receiver)

-Malik Henry (born April 16, 1997) is an American gridiron football wide receiver for the Calgary Stampeders of the Canadian Football League (CFL).
+Malik Henry (born April 16, 1997) is an American professional football wide receiver for the Calgary Stampeders of the Canadian Football League (CFL).
 He played college football at West Georgia.
-In the NFL, Henry has also been a member of the San Francisco 49ers, Indianapolis Colts and New Orleans Saints.
+In the NFL, Henry was a member of the San Francisco 49ers, Indianapolis Colts, and New Orleans Saints.

 College career

 Henry began his collegiate career at Georgia Southern, where he played in 29 games over three years (2015–17) and made 23 catches for 344 yards and one touchdown.
 Henry also accumulated 382 yards on 18 kickoff returns.
 Following his junior season, he transferred to West Georgia.
 Henry played his senior season (2018) at West Georgia and led the Wolves with seven receiving touchdowns.
 He was second on the team in both catches (30) and receiving yards (407).

 Professional career

 San Francisco 49ers

-After going undrafted in the 2019 NFL Draft, Henry was signed by the San Francisco 49ers as an undrafted free agent on May 3, 2019.
+After going undrafted in the 2019 NFL draft, Henry was signed by the San Francisco 49ers as an undrafted free agent on May 3, 2019.
 He was waived on August 31, 2019, and was signed to the practice squad the next day.
 He was released on October 16, 2019.